velis74/DynamicForms/README.rst

 Why DynamicForms
 ----------------

-* Turn your rest-framework ViewSets into HTML forms
+* Turn your rest-framework ViewSets into HTML tables & forms
 * Powerful HTML based CRUD

-   * Support for fetching "new" records, both in JSON or in HTML
+   * Support for fetching "new" records
-   * Render to HTML, dialog html or from your own template
-   * Render form (embedded or dialog) or table, depending on situation
+   * Render to table, form or dialog, with plenty of customisation options
+   * Full nested data support
    * Dynamically display & hide fields based on other fields' values
    * Easily add actions and place the buttons to execute them anywhere you like

 * Clear separation of list & dialog templates
-* Dynamic loading of additional records for table views
+* Dynamic loading of additional records for table views supported by infinite scroll
+* Responsive tables (multiple table layouts for various screen widths)
-* Easy implementation of simple filtering
+* Easy implementation of filtering
 * Action items, declared globally, placed where you need them
 * Custom templates whenever & wherever you want them
-* Render to full html or work with dialogs within same page or both at the same time
-* Each form and field have a unique HTML id for easy finding & manipulation
-* Bootstrap 3 & 4 and jQuery UI templates, easy to make your own or enhance existing
 * Support for form validation, will show errors even if they are not tied to a field
-* Convenient JS functions for easier action scripting
 * Progress dialog for long lasting ajax operations

 Quick start guide